newchuyalong/libgdx-learning/Box2d.md

 **Applying Impulse**

 Impulses are just like Forces with the exception that they immediately modify the velocity of a body.
-As such if the impulse is not applied at the center of a body, it will create torque which modifies angular velocity.
+As with forces, if the impulse is not applied at the center of a body, it will create torque which modifies angular velocity.
 Impulses are applied in Newton-seconds or kg-m/s.

 ```java
 // Immediately set the X-velocity to 1 meter per second causing the body to move right quickly